 How to Apply

-While approximately three quarters of the people who take the TOC are successful, candidates have reported that taking the Test is challenging and that it takes a significant amount of time to collate the required documentation, complete the evidence of practice questionnaire and prepare for the interview.
+While approximately three quarters of the people who take the Test of Competence (TOC) are successful, candidates have said that it is challenging and that it takes a significant amount of time to collate the required documentation (e.g., complete the evidence of practice questionnaire) and prepare for the interview.
 We therefore encourage applicants to apply as soon as possible to allow us enough time to check the completeness of applications and to gain a place at the next available TOC interview date.

 You can find useful information and resources that will help you to pass the TOC here.